Paul Wild Observatory: In the media

 The children's/teen's television adventure series Sky Trackers was filmed at the site in 1993, with the antenna dishes of the Australia Telescope Compact Array being prominently featured.

 Other sites nearby

 In addition to the Paul Wild Observatory, there is a history of astronomical research at other sites in the Narrabri area.
-The Narrabri Stellar Intensity Interferometer (NSII), the predecessor of SUSI, was located about 10 km north of Narrabri.
+The Narrabri Stellar Intensity Interferometer, the predecessor of SUSI, was located about 10 km north of Narrabri.

 At a site south of Narrabri, near the Bohena Creek, Durham University ran gamma ray telescopes from 1986 to 2000.
 The Bohena Creek site had previously been used for Sydney University's Giant Air Shower Recorder (SUGAR) for the detection of cosmic rays.